BETWEEN FOUR WORLDS: CHINA, RUSSIA, JAPAN AND AUSTRALIA;

 They were typical university research students.
 That is to say, they were not a very exciting lot.

-One of them, Yamzawa Ippei, I was to run into several times later in my Japan career.
+(One of them, Yamazawa Ippei, I was to run into several times later in my Japan career.)

-His one topic of conversation seemed to be the principles of free trade ad free markets he had begun to learn in the Kojima zemi.
-He ended up as the fairly colorless head of the Institute for Developing Economies (where the same free trade message was repeated endlessly, and dangerously) and the International University in Niigata.
+(His one and only economic topic seemed to be the principles of free trade and free markets which he had learned at Kojima's knee.
+He ended up as the fairly colorless head of the Institute for Developing Economies - where the same free trade message was repeated endlessly, and dogmatically - and at the International University in Niigata.)

 Worse, their main objective was to have me help them practice their faltering English.
 Since my aim was to improve and practice my faltering Japanese, it was clear we were not going to get very far with each other.

 My other problem was accommodation.
-Hitotsubashi were no use there.
+The Hitotsubashi people were of no use there.

-Fortunately Heinz had also arranged for me a research introduction to the Institute for Research into the Asian Economies (the Ajia Keizai Kenkyusho, or Ajiken - now known in English as the Institute for Developing Economies).
+Fortunately Heinz had also arranged for me an introduction to the Institute for Research into the Asian Economies (the Ajia Keizai Kenkyusho, or Ajiken), now known in English as the Institute for Developing Economies).

-Eventually I found for myself a room in the house of a faded middle class family in the Kakinoki-zaka area to the south-west of Tokyo, next to Toritsu Daigaku (Tokyo City University).
+Eventually I found for myself a room in the house of a faded middle class family in the Kakinoki-zaka (Persimmon Tree Slope) district of the Toritsu-dai suburb, about ten miles to the south of Tokyo and next to Toritsu Daigaku (Tokyo City University).

 At around 400 yen to the heavily over-valued Australian dollar, I could just afford the rent and I would remain there fairly happily for the rest of my stay.